Whites Aviation was established in 1945 by Leo White and produced an incredible series of illustrated aerial photography.

 Today the hand tinted photographs captured by Leo White are highly sought after and are a great reference to the history of New Zealand.

 These beautiful images are reprinted with the permission of Te Papa who hold the originals in their collection.
 They are printed on a heavy, professional quality Ilford paper and are A3 size, unframed.
+They measure approx 42 x 30cms.
 They take a few weeks to be ordered in if we are sold out of one, please ask.

 *We can get more of these stunning prints, some in different locations.
 Let us know if you are interested and we can send you all that are available.
 They will take a few weeks to get printed.